kratman/ZOModel/README.md

 ZOModel requests only a handful of parameters to track the zombie outbreak:
 ```
-+Population: total world population
+-Population: total world population
-+Zombies: the initial number of zombies when the outbreak starts
+-Zombies: the initial number of zombies when the outbreak starts
-+Win prob: probability that a human kills a zombie one-on-one
+-Win prob: probability that a human kills a zombie one-on-one
-+Eaten prob: probability that a zombie consumes a human (i.e. no-reanimation)
+-Eaten prob: probability that a zombie consumes a human (i.e. no-reanimation)
-+Bite prob: probability that a "victorious" human was bitten
+-Bite prob: probability that a "victorious" human was bitten
-+Mercy prob: probability that a bitten human is prevented from reanimating
+-Mercy prob: probability that a bitten human is prevented from reanimating
-+Infection prob: probability that a human starts out infected
+-Infection prob: probability that a human starts out infected
 ```

 #### Rules of the game